charmoniumQ/Hallways/README.md

 - Choose/design an algorithm for updating the database based on passive user input.

 ### Getting the data:
+- Implement server logs.
 - Design the UI for collecting data.
 - Create database structure for storing signal strength to location data.
+- Create webserver for serving database.
 - Write database setting methods for collecting data.
 - Take data!
 - Find out error-tolerance (eg. how much does the signal change? how accurate is our reading?).
+- Write code that embeds maps (with labeled room numbers) of UTD buildings into the database

 ### Implementation of client:
-- Write code that embeds maps (with labeled room numbers) of UTD buildings into the database
+- Design an UI
-- Design an UI for displaying maps from the database.
+    * Design UI for displaying maps
+    * Design UI for searching for places
+    * Design UI for reporting incorrect identifications
+- Write code that talks to the server.
-- Write the methods that implement our algorithm for matching signal strength to location
+- Write the methods that implement our algorithm for matching signal strength to location.
 - Write the methods that implement our algorithm for updating the database.
 - Write the methods that allow users to open a certain type of location-link in our app.
+- Implement client logs and send crash-statistics to server.

 ### Maintenance and further improvement:
 - Write a user feedback form to improve our project.